hanniballar/mazikeen/Documentation/script.yaml.rst

    The content of the `inputFile` will be sent to shell commands `stdin`
 - outputFile [`path`]
    Shell commands stdout will the saved in outputFile
-- exitcode
+- exitcode [`exitcode`]
-   Checks that shell commands exitcode matches this exitcode
+   Checks that shell commands exitcode matches this exitcode.
+If not defined or `None` exitcode will be ignored

 run block example: